railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Database setup
 ==============

-You'll create all the elements in the database that you need to carry out the use case.
+You will create all the elements in the database that you need to carry out the use case.
 These are specified in the functional requirements.

 .. index::